Automattic/wp-calypso/packages/composite-checkout/README.md

 - `submitButtonHeader: React.ReactNode`.
 Displays with the Checkout submit button.
 - `disableSubmitButton: boolean`.
 If true, the submit button will always be disabled.
 If false (the default), the submit button will be enabled only on the last step and only if the [formStatus](#useFormStatus) is [`.READY`](#FormStatus).

+## CheckoutStepAreaWrapper

+A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the [CheckoutStepArea](#CheckoutStepArea) component.
+You shouldn't need to use this manually.

 ## CheckoutStepBody

 A component that looks like a checkout step.
 Normally you don't need to use this directly, since [CheckoutStep](#CheckoutStep) creates this for you, but you can use it manually if you wish.